fdm-monster/fdm-monster/docs/ENVIRONMENT_SETUP.md

 ### Docker-compose
 With docker-compose you have a great tool to pass environment variables use the `environment` section.
 Be aware of the following notes:
-- the `.env` file for docker-compose is not applied to OctoFarm unless you use the variables in your `environment` section (more on that below)
+- the `.env` file for docker-compose is not applied to 3DPF unless you use the variables in your `environment` section (more on that below)

 Entirely up to you!